Mohinder Suresh: Generations

 Mohinder makes his way to New Orleans and begins to do research on a new hero named Monica Dawson.
-Bob is initially impressed with Monica, as she has an ability that the Company has not seen before.
 Moral issues begin to arise with Mohinder as he is asked to inject a modified version of the Shanti virus to Monica, in the hopes that this modified version would strip Monica of her powers without killing her, as the normal Shanti Virus does.
-Mohinder doesn't want to use Monica as a lab rat, and tries to find comfort in calling Bennet, with no success.
 Mohinder's morality causes him not to inject the virus into Monica and go against Bob.
 Bob initially accepts Mohinder's stand on the issue and tells Mohinder he will be issued a partner to help keep everyone in line.
 The partner ends up being a more healthy-looking Niki.
 Bob reveals to Mohinder that they are experimenting with the virus in order to stop a man named Adam Monroe, who is killing original members of the Company.

 After Noah Bennet confronts Mohinder about the painting depicting him with a Company-issue gun and a broken nose, Mohinder explains that he hasn't been given one.
-His nose is also fine.
-When Maury Parkman attacks the Company and corrupts Niki Sanders, however, his nose is broken by her.
+When Maury Parkman attacks the Company and corrupts Niki Sanders, his nose is broken by her.
 After she injects herself with the modified virus, which Mohinder cannot cure, Bob suggests tracking down Claire Bennet, whose ability might be able to produce a viable cure.
 He is then given the gun seen in the photo by Bob.
 He betrays Noah to Bob; his priorities having changed with the introduction of the incurable virus.